balvig/bricks/README.md

 - [ ] Bricks hardware

 ### Nice to haves
+- [ ] `gatewayMac` could/should maybe be a property on `Outbox`?
 - [ ] Set log level from build properties
+- [ ] Allow BLE scanner to subscribe to beacon notifications
 - [ ] Properly scrollable m5 screen (repurpose https://github.com/totsucom/M5Stack_ScrollTextWindow ?)
 - [ ] Rename action "key" to name?
 - [ ] Couple of exported NodeRED flows
 - [ ] OTA updates
+- [ ] Make aliexpress ble button send notifications
+- [ ] Write up making a brick
 - [ ] Idea: Reply with de-duped list of "capabilities" instead of name?
 - [ ] Idea: Move sender macAddr into message to reduce params to 1?